 - Deliberation: Flight, Fight or Freeze.
 Our recommendation is Avoid, Deny, Defend in this order of preference.

-- Avoid: Leave as soon as possible, know your exits, call 911, consider secondary exits like windows.
+- Avoid: Leave as soon as possible, know your exits, call 911, and consider secondary exits, like windows.

 - Deny: Turn off the lights.
 Barricade the doors, use belts to secure door hinges shut, and place obstacles in the way.

 - Defend: If you cannot Avoid or Deny, be prepared for an encounter.

 - Neutralize the threat.
 Evacuate the injured.
 Evacuate the area.

 - When the police arrive, follow commands, and show your hands.

 - The number of casualties is a product of two things: 1) How long it takes the police to arrive, and 2) Target availability.

 If you receive a package at home or work, consider the following questions: